cpanel/elevate/docs-website-src/content/_index.md

 ### Pre-upgrade checks

-We recommend you check for known blockers before you upgrade.
+We **require** that you check for known blockers before you upgrade.
 The check is designed to not make any changes to your system.

 You can check if your system is ready to upgrade to **AlmaLinux 8** by running:
 ```bash